10 min read · April 15, 2024

 How can you avoid a situation like the above?
 You'll need to forecast your cash requirements over the following 30 to 60 days.
 You must forecast cash in the following buckets to construct an Amazon cash flow forecast:

 • Cash coming in ➡️ For Amazon sellers, the majority of their cash will be from Amazon.
 The forecasting will then need to be staggered by the delay in the Amazon payouts.
-If you are selling on other marketplaces such as Walmart, eBay or Wish, you will forecast the cashflow coming these channels by planning their own payment delays
+If you are selling on other marketplaces such as Walmart, eBay or Wish, you will forecast the cashflow coming from these channels by planning their own payment delays

 • Cash on Hand ➡️ This would mean any cash or cash equivalents at your disposal.
 Cash in the bank, personal line of credit or any liquid investments you might have

-Creating Cash Flow Forecast Step by Step
+Creating Cash Flow Forecast Step-by-step

 Use a spreadsheet to plot the dates on the column, while plotting the Cash in hand, Forecast Cash Inflow, and Forecast Cash Outflow category on the row to construct this reporting.